Kanttiinit/web/README.md

-# Kanttiinit Web Client
+# kanttiinit.fi web client

+The main web client application that runs on [kanttiinit.fi](https://kanttiinit.fi).
+This client is built using SolidJS and Vite.

 ## Local development

-After cloning the repo run `npm install` to install all dependencies.
+After cloning the repo, run `npm install` to install all dependencies.

-The (Webpack) development server can be started with `npm run develop` after which it will be available at `http://localhost:8080/`.
-The server can also be started separately with `npm start` and running `webpack -w` separately.
+Start the development server with `npm run dev` after which it will be available at `http://localhost:8080/`.

-### ESLint
-We use [ESLint](http://eslint.org/) for linting JavaScript in order to keep the style uniform.
-ESLint has integrations for all major IDE's and we highly recommend installing it.
+The development server will use the live backend by default.

+## Contributing

+Contributions are welcome!